gabapcia/blockwatch/internal/chainstream/README.md

-# ChainWatch Package
+# ChainStream Package

-The `chainwatch` package provides a robust, multi-blockchain block streaming service with built-in resilience features and flexible data transformation capabilities.
+The `chainstream` package provides a robust, multi-blockchain block streaming service with built-in resilience features and flexible data transformation capabilities.
 It serves as the core monitoring component within the blockwatch project, designed to observe multiple blockchain networks simultaneously while handling failures gracefully and transforming block data into custom formats.

 ## Package Overview

-ChainWatch is a streaming service that subscribes to blockchain networks and emits observed blocks or transformed data through a unified interface.
+ChainStream is a streaming service that subscribes to blockchain networks and emits observed blocks or transformed data through a unified interface.
 It abstracts away the complexities of network failures, retry logic, checkpoint management, and data transformation, providing a clean stream of blockchain events or custom data structures to consumers.

 ## Architecture